heig-vd-dai-course/heig-vd-dai-course/16-practical-work-4-web-infrastructures/README.md

 <https://github.com/heig-vd-dai-course>

-L. Delafontaine, J. Ehrensberger and H. Louis with the help of Copilot
+<small>L. Delafontaine, J. Ehrensberger and H. Louis with the help of Copilot</small>

 ## Objectives